ishaqsy/Branch-Merge-demo/README.md

 # Branch-Merge-demo
 Demo of branching and merging

+Branch 1
+Branch 3
-Branch 1Branch 3Branch 5
+Branch 5
-Branch6
+Branch 6